rssh/scala-gopher/README.md

   The logic of data transformation between channels can be encapsulated in special `Transputer` concept.
 (Word 'transputer' was chosen as a reminder about INMOS processor, for which one of the first CSP languages, Occam, was developed).
-You can view on transputer as representation of restartable process that consists from:
+You can view on transputer as a representation of a restartable process that consists from:

  * Set of named input and output ports.
  * Logic for propagating information from the input to the output ports.